|

 Do people still write checks?
 The answer is an absolute yes!
 Although it is easy to say that people don’t nearly write as many checks as they used to, due to the advancement in technology that has introduced the “card swipe” payment system, checks are still very relevant in today’s business world.
 The culture of writing checks is still hanging around a bit longer.

 With that being the case, if you were to ask a lot of younger individuals, you might be surprised to know that they don’t know how to write a check anymore.
-Some will even tell you that they don’t know what a personal check looks like.
+Some will even tell you they don’t know what a personal check looks like.
 That’s not good because it is still widely accepted in financial institutions.
 With that said, what was once common for everyone now has people struggling.

 Thankfully, my mother taught me years ago how to write a check.
 You’re in luck if you don’t know how to write one.
 Today’s post will show you how to write a check.
 Below, you will see a sample check.